vighanesh2/HackPrinceton2026/README.md

 await main();

-Le Ai for the context awareness
+Leta Ai for the context awareness